 Your name

 Pupils name (if applicable)

-Your relationship to the pupil /
+Your relationship to the pupil

 School name (if applicable)

 Your address

 Contact telephone number

-Please provide details of your con nplaint
+Please provide details of your con nplaint.

+point.

-dy taken to try and resolve your complaint.
+What action if any have you alrea to and the response dy taken to try and resolve your complaint.
 Please provide details of who you spoke

 to and the response

 What actions do you feel might re solve the problem at this stage

 Are you attaching any paperwork, e.g. previous correspondence.
-If so, please provide details
+If so, please provide details Are you attaching any paperwo rk, e.g. previous correspondence.
+Il so, piease provide details Signature Date

-Signature

-Date